TheMP3dark/catBot-for-Instagram/readme.md

       self.apiKey = "API_KEY"
 Replace USER_NAME with your Instagram username (not email id) and PASSWORD with your password.
 You will also need to replace API_KEY with the api ey you recieve from catAPI as an email.

-When you are done with the previous steps, you can run main.py in pyton using the follwing command:
+When you are done with the previous steps, you can run main.py in python using the following command:
 `python main.py`
 Check your Instagram account from a web browser to check if the image has been posted.